C2C12: Morphology

-Uses in Research
+Uses in research

 C2C12 cells have been shown to effectively incorporate exogenous cDNA and nucleic acids by transfection.
 In the piloting research originally conducted by Yaffe and Saxel, C2C12 were obtained through serial passage of myoblasts cultured from the thigh muscle of C3H mice after crush injury.
-In their study, a set of C2C12 cells were cultured from normal mouse myoblasts, which were cultured from 2-month old C3H mice after crush injury.
+In their study, a set of C2C12 cells were cultured from normal mouse myoblasts, which were cultured from two-month-old C3H mice after crush injury.
 Within two days, the normal cells differentiated into spindle-shaped mononucleated myoblasts.
 After four days, multinucleated myotube networks formed, and a few days after, sarcomeres and Z-lines could be observed.
 In contrast, the dystrophic cells formed shortened fibers covered in fibroblasts, a hallmark of muscle wasting.

 C2C12 cells demonstrate rapid development and maturation into functional skeletal muscle cells or cardiac muscle cells, having the ability to contract and generate force.
 The rate of muscle formation from C2C12 cells can be controlled by the introduction of loss-of-functions genes vital for the fusion of myoblasts and myogenesis.
 Under necrotic conditions, such as tumor necrosis factor alpha (TNF-α), direct protein loss, particularly myosin heavy chain protein, in C2C12 skeletal muscle cells has been shown.
 C2C12 cells were used to elucidate inactivated X chromosome (Xi) replication during early S-phase of the cell cycle and is regulated epigenetically.
 C2C12 cells are especially convenient for studying the cell cycle due to its high division rate.

+Most laboratories today use the C2C12 subclone developed by Helen Blau from the original cell line by Yaffe and Saxel.
+These cells are immortalized, which means that they proliferative indefinitely due to a genetic mutation.
+The mutation that causes this in C2C12 skeletal muscle cells is believed to be in the INK4a gene (CDKN2A).

+Electrical pulse stimulation

+Electrical pulse stimulation (EPS) is an in vitro method used to mimic muscle contraction in cultured cells, enabling the study of exercise‐related adaptations such as changes in metabolism, mitochondrial function, and gene expression.
+In C2C12 myotubes, EPS can be applied to investigate processes like glucose uptake, insulin sensitivity, and muscle fatigue.
+A systematic review of 54 published studies found that the most commonly used settings include a voltage of 10–20 V, pulse duration of 2 ms, a frequency of 1 Hz, and stimulation periods of around 24 hours.
+The exact protocol should be determined based on the goal of the experiment.